Maneater (Hall & Oates song): Background and writing

-John Oates has explained that while it is natural to assume the lyrics are about a woman, the song actually was originally written "about NYC in the ’80s.
+John Oates has explained that the song was originally written "about NYC in the '80s.
 It's about greed, avarice, and spoiled riches.
 But we have it in the setting of a girl because it's more relatable.
 It's something that people can understand.
 That's what we do all of the time", after describing how they took a similar approach with the earlier song "I Can't Go for That (No Can Do)".

+For the song's saxophone solo, Hugh Padgham processed the instrument with a AMS digital delay unit, which provided a delayed repeat to the notes.
+Padgham was not present when the saxophone solo was recorded and believed that the section could have benefited from a more active part.
+During the mixing process, Padgham said that "we were playing it through and I was frustrated because I didn't like the sax solo that much.
+I thought it needed more, it was so laid back.
+I thought: sod it, I'll completely fill in the gaps."
+Hall and Oates did not intend on adjusting the saxophone solo but ultimately approved of the changes that Padgham made.

+Critical reception

 Billboard called it a "moody midtempo piece which has the percolating bass line of a mid-60's Supremes record and the atmospheric sweep of a Giorgio Moroder film score."
 Cash Box said that the opening bassline resembles that of the Supremes' song "You Can't Hurry Love."

 Music video

 The Hall & Oates music video opens with a woman (Aleksandra Duncan) walking down a red staircase, and the band playing in a dimly lit studio with shafts of light projecting down on them.
 The band members step in and out of the light for their lip sync.
 A young woman in a short party dress is shown in fade-in and fade-out shots, along with a black jaguar, hence the song line "The woman is wild, a she-cat tamed by the purr of a Jaguar."
 (In the lyrics' context, the Jaguar in question is the car manufacturer.)
-The song's chorus is "oh, oh here she comes; watch out boy, she'll chew you up; oh, oh here she comes, she's a maneater."